 After submitting the application, the City Arborist will visit the site of the requested tree removal for a field inspection.
 If the request is permitted, the City will send a written notice to homeowners within 150 feet of the property.
 Neighbors are given 15 calendar days to appeal the staff determination.
 For emergency situations, the notification requirement may be waived to allow immediate removal of the tree.

 To see if a tree removal permit has been obtained for a particular property, visit the City's E-trakit site.
 When making a selection, search under "Projects."
 To report a tree being illegally removed, please call the Sheriff's Office at 408.299.3233.

 Both the applicant and members of the public may appeal a decision on a Tree Permit.
 Appeal applications (PDF) and the appeal fee must be received within 15 days of the City's decision on the application.
 After the appeal application has been submitted, it will go before the Planning Commission for consideration.

 Construction projects that occur near protected trees require a tree preservation plan and an arborist report.

-- Arborist Report Requirements (PDF) for construction projects that will occur near trees
+- Arborist Report Requirements (PDF)

 - Tree Protection Security Deposit Form (PDF)